Pinhais, Paraná, Brazil: What to pack, what to wear, and when to go [2023]

 July

-July in Pinhais is balmy and very hazy.
+July in Pinhais is mild and very hazy.
 The average overnight temperatures in the area are in the high 40s F (single digits C).
-It tends to rain about a third of the time.
+It tends to rain 5-10 days this month.
 But the colder weather doesn't bring low humidity, which is in the 60% to 60% range on average.

 What to wear/what to pack: